-- Issue 27.3: Pensions Measurement at current liquidation amount [For ease of Board discussion, Issues 27.3 and 27.4 in Agenda Paper 9C May 2008 have been reversed in this Agenda Paper.
-Staff recommendation has been added since Agenda Paper 9C May 2008.] - 286.
-Comment letters.
-Measure as if all employees would retire as of the reporting date (that is, at current liquidation amount) based on current salaries. - 287.
+Issue 27.3: Pensions - Measurement at current liquidation amount [For ease of Board discussion, Issues 27.3 and 27.4 in Agenda Paper 9C May 2008 have been reversed in this Agenda Paper.
+Staff recommendation has been added since Agenda Paper 9C May 2008 and amended since Agenda Paper 2B June 2008.]

+- 186. Comment letters.
+Measure as if all employees would retire as of the reporting date (that is, at current liquidation amount) based on current salaries. - 187.
 Field tests.
 Several field test entities have defined benefit plans.
 Some of these entities use outside specialists to value the plans so they did not encounter any problems.
 A few entities noted that use of outside specialists would be needed, but would be too costly.
-Another problem raised was the entities were unable to gather enough data to make estimates about demographic and financial variables as required by 27.16 for defined benefit plans. - 288.
+Another problem raised was the entities were unable to gather enough data to make estimates about demographic and financial variables as required by ED paragraph 27.16 for defined benefit plans. - 188.
 WG recommendation.
 Most WG members would encourage the Board to simplify the calculation of defined benefit obligations.
-Some WG members suggested that the calculation could be simplified by measuring the obligation on the basis that all employees would retire at the reporting date. - 289.
+Some WG members suggested that the calculation could be simplified by measuring the obligation on the basis that all employees would retire at the reporting date. - 189.
 Staff recommendation.
-Staff recommend that an 'undue cost or effort' exemption should be added to the requirement to apply defined benefit accounting for SMEs.
-In other words, Section 27 should state that when sufficient information is not available without undue cost or effort to apply defined benefit
+Staff recommend that an 'undue cost or effort' exemption should be added to the requirement to apply defined benefit accounting when determining the defined benefit obligation of a defined benefit plan for private entities.
+In other words, Section 27 should state that when sufficient information is not available without undue cost or effort for an entity to determine the present value of its defined benefit obligation and related current service cost under a defined benefit plan using the projected unit credit method, then that entity should measure the defined benefit obligation.

-- accounting to a post-employment plan that is a defined benefit plan, an entity should measure the defined benefit obligation of that plan at the current liquidation amount using current salary information.
 Guidance should be provided so that the 'undue cost or effort' exemption is applied appropriately.
+This exemption applies to the determine the fair value of plan assets in the usual way.
 Staff feel that the current liquidation amount is an appropriate simplification and provides users with useful information.
-Adequate disclosure about the defined benefit plan should be provided to supplement the current liquidation amount. - 290.
-Staff acknowledge that defined benefit accounting provides useful information for users of financial statements.
+If the exemption is taken, adequate disclosure about the defined benefit plan should be provided to supplement the current liquidation amount.

+190. Staff acknowledge that defined benefit accounting provides useful information for users of financial statements.
 Staff does not propose a disclosure only requirement for defined benefit plans due to concerns about off balance sheet obligations.
-However, staff feel that defined benefit accounting can be complex and costly for SMEs and may not be applied correctly unless specialists are used.
-Staff note that if the SME has few employees, an assessment using the projected unit method would not be appropriate.
+However, staff feel that defined benefit accounting can be complex and costly for private entities and may not be applied correctly unless specialists are used.
+Staff note that if the private entity only has a few employees, an assessment using the projected unit method would not be appropriate.
 Therefore, staff propose adding an 'undue cost or effort' exemption, similar to that used for fair value measurement of biological assets (ED paragraph 35.1).
 Staff note for entities with relatively few employees, current liquidation amount would approximate the defined benefit obligation and, in any case, for the majority of entities the current liquidation amount would tend to overstate rather than understate the defined benefit obligation.

-Does the Board agree with the staff recommendation to amend the ED to state that if sufficient information is not available without undue cost or effort to apply defined benefit accounting to a post-employment plan that is a defined benefit plan, an entity should measure the defined benefit obligation of that plan at the current liquidation amount using current salary information?
+Does the Board agree with the staff recommendation to amend the ED to state that if sufficient information is not available without undue cost or effort to determine the present value of the defined benefit obligation and related current service cost under a defined benefit plan using the projected unit credit method, an entity should measure the defined benefit obligation of that plan at the current liquidation amount using current salary information and give supplementary disclosures?